LCCA History

 In November 2015 the LCCA presented the "North-South Mural Project".
 Carolina Favale (Cuore) and Luciano Gatti (Ice), came from Buenos Aires, Argentina and painted Murals at the Humber College and gave an Artist Talk.
 Shalak Attack, Fiya Bruxa and Bruno Smoky painted Murals at Jennet and Lansdowne, Toromto.
 A Grant from the Ontario Arts Council was awarded for this event.

-In June 2017 the LCCA will present in partnership with CANORAA, Mahlikah Awe:ri as First Nations Artists' coordinator and Vandana Vishwas as South Asian Artists' coordinator the "4 Worlds Festival" at the Rodeo Brazilian Steakhouse Rodizio, including Music, Dance and a Visual Arts Exhibition at the Hittite Gallery (presented in April 2017).
+In June 2017 the LCCA presented in partnership with CANORAA, Mahlikah Awe:ri as First Nations Artists' coordinator and Vandana Vishwas as South Asian Artists' coordinator the "4 Worlds Festival" at the Rodeo Brazilian Steakhouse Rodizio, including Music, Dance and a Visual Arts Exhibition at the Hittite Gallery (presented in April 2017).
 A Grant from the Toronto Arts Council was awarded for this event.

 These Funding Agencies have supported LCCA artistic events during its 20 years existence: